mimikgit/mimik-ai-chat-example-iOS/README.md

 Go to the mimik Developer Portal and copy the Developer mimOE License from there.

-Learn more about the process by reading this the [tutorial](https://devdocs.mimik.com/tutorials/02-index)

 Once copied, paste the mimOE License into the `config-developer-mimOE-license` file, replacing any existing content already there.
 Save and Close the file.

 **Step 5:** Continue by editing the `config-mimik-ai-use-case-api-key` file with: